 Here are the steps lined out with photos.
 For the details of the recipe itself, see the recipe card below.

-Fried Green Tomatoes with Crab Salad Remoulade
+Fried Green Tomatoes with Crab Remoulade

 Equipment